-Modern bike lights can be split into two main categories — lights for road/commuting use and lights for mountain bike use.
-They differ vastly in terms of light output, run time, weight and expense so how can you make sure you're getting the best?
-That's where we can help.
+Broadly speaking, modern bike lights can be split into two main categories: lights for road/commuting use and lights for mountain bike use.
+They differ vastly in terms of light output, run time, weight and expense, so how can you make sure you're getting the best available?

 We review dozens of bike lights every year at BikeRadar and this page features our pick of the best front and rear lights for road cycling and commuting.

-Road lights are split into yet another two categories, however; those that provide enough illumination to enable you to see what's on the road and those that are designed to simply ensure that you're seen by other road users.
+Road lights are split into another two categories: those that provide enough illumination to enable you to see what's on the road and those that are designed to simply ensure that you're seen by other road users.

-If you're looking for lights for off-road riding, you need something more powerful that can light up unlit trails in dark woods littered with rocks, roots and other obstacles.
-You can find out more about lights for this purpose in our Buyer's guide to mountain bike lights and Best mountain bike lights round-up.
+If you're looking for lights for off-road riding, you need something more powerful that can light up unlit trails in dark woods, though we have included a handful more powerful lights here.

 Best front lights for bikes